verixx/Discord-SelfBot/README.md

   - Prune a Member's Messages of a certain type or your own if necessary.
   - Show Permissions of a Member.
 - Mention Logging
-  - Set a Channel on your own Server to log all your mentions and Keywords to.
+  - Set a Channel on your own Server to log all your mentions and Keywords too.
   - Add Keywords to your logger to trigger it in whole Servers or specific Channels.
   - Don't like a user/channel?
 Simply add them to your blacklist and you'll never log them again.
 - Information: